-- (d) reviewed all the decisions taken by the Pension Fund and all recommendations from the Board were fed back to the Panel - (e) Reviewed the risk register and made recommendations for updates to the risk register. - (f) reviewed and monitored the implementation of the pension fund separate accounting entity - (g) recommended that additional members be appointed support the work they do and to improve resilience
+- reviewed all the decisions taken by the Pension Fund and all recommendations from the Board were fed back to the Panel; - Reviewed the risk register and made recommendations for updates to the risk register. - reviewed and updated the Pension Board Compliance check list and considered any breaches in service delivery; - reviewed and supported the Fund's net zero target of 2045; - reviewed the performance of the pensions administration service as well as performance of the Fund as a whole.